Punt (boat): Oxford

-Punting elsewhere in England
+Elsewhere in England

-Punting can now be done in London on the Regent's Canal from Mile End Park.
+Punting locations in England include the River Avon in Bath, the Great Stour in Canterbury, the Lancaster Canal from Lancaster, the River Avon in Stratford-upon-Avon, the River Nidd near Harrogate, the River Great Ouse at St Ives, and the Regent's Canal in London from Mile End Park.

 There is some punting on the River Wear in Durham and some of the colleges of Durham University own punts; however, small rowing boats are more popular and better suited to the Wear.
 Specifically, University College owns punts for the use of its students.

-In Bath, it is possible to punt on the Avon from the town centre.
-The river however is deep and shared with large motor vessels.
-The puntable stretch of river runs beside Brunel's Great Western Railway line.

-Other punting locations include the Lancaster Canal from Lancaster, the River Avon in Stratford-upon-Avon, the Great Stour river in Canterbury, the River Nidd near Harrogate, and the River Great Ouse at St Ives.

 On the Thames, punting is possible on most of the river above the tidal limit at Teddington; even in places where the river is broad it is often surprisingly shallow, especially at the edges.
 Commercial punts have been available for hire near Sunbury-on-Thames in recent times, but most Thames punting is now confined to a few Skiff and Punting clubs.
 There are active clubs at punting ledges at Thames Valley Skiff Club in Walton-on-Thames, Dittons Skiff and Punting Club in Thames Ditton, The Skiff Club in Teddington, Wraysbury Skiff and Punting Club in Wraysbury, Wargrave & Shiplake, and Sunbury.
 These clubs concentrate on racing punts and leisurely club-organised meanders.